RBC debit card

 Pros

-• Fast payments with Interac Flash
+• Fast Interac Contactless Payments

 • Link to your mobile wallet

-• Mobile banking with RBC mobile app
+• Mobile banking with RBC Mobile app

 • Free RBC ATM withdrawals

-• Online shopping with RBC Visa Debit
+• Shop online with RBC Visa Debit

 • Enhanced security